 Pre-sale general admission tickets for Hakkasan typically run $20-$30 for ladies and $30-$50 for gentlemen.
 With a ticket purchase, you’ll get access to the entire Hakkasan venue.

-Vegas Primer Tip: On the big nights, if you want to avoid the line, we recommend arriving at Hakkasan before club opening (10:00 pm) or when the DJ comes on (usually between 1:00 and 1:30 am).
+Vegas Primer Tip: On the big nights, if you want to avoid the line, arrive at Hakkasan before opening (10:00 pm).
+Or get there when the DJ comes on (usually between 1:00 and 1:30 am).
 At these times, the general admission line is short, and you should get right in.
-(Assuming, of course, that the club hasn’t reached capacity by the time you arrive.)
+Be careful, though; if you arrive too late, the club may reach capacity and stop letting guests inside.

 VIP Bar Cards

 There are also VIP Bar Cards that include admission and a gift card for drinks.
 They’re a great value, especially considering the high cost of beverages inside the club.

 Additionally, you’ll enjoy expedited entry with the purchase of a VIP Bar Card.
 If you ask us, it’s worth the cost alone to avoid waiting in line.